tgrecojs/logseq/logseq/version-files/base/pages/egghead.md

 ### Secure ECMAScript
 	- ### Video 1
 		- Here we have an index.html file which loads in this index.js file using the script element.
-		- Let's make use of this isFrozen function
+		- Let's make use of this isFrozen function things to investigate things that we know to be true.
+		-
+		-
+		- we can investigate things that we know to be
 		-
 	- ### write file code
 	  collapsed:: true